-Keep compensation and benefits with a personal injury trust.
+Keep your compensation and benefits with a personal injury trust.

-Personal injury trust – special needs trust – compensation protection trust .
-All names used for a trust to protect personal injury compensation.
+Personal injury trust – special needs trust – compensation protection trust.
+These are all names used for a trust to protect personal injury compensation.

-A trust will mean personal injury compensation is ignored when your finances are assessed for benefits and care.
+A personal injury trust means personal injury compensation is ignored when your finances are assessed for benefits and care.
+This is allowed by the benefit rules.
 Here we help you understand protection of compensation with a trust.

-When you receive compensation for a personal injury it can take you above the financial limits for means–tested State benefits, and affect your entitlement to local authority support for care.
-So be aware and look at the benefits you are receiving today, and just as important the benefits you may need in the future.
-Don’t just look at yourself as benefits are claimed by a family unit.
+When you receive compensation for a personal injury, it can take you above the financial limits for means–tested State benefits.
+This will affect your entitlement to benefits and local authority support for care.
+You should look at the benefits you are receiving today, and, just as important, the benefits you may need in the future.
+Don’t just look at yourself if you claim benefits as part of a family unit.

-It is worth repeating that you must also look at your care needs, both now and in the future, as a personal injury trust can protect compensation when local authority care is assessed.
+It is worth repeating that you must also look at your care needs, both now and in the future.
+A personal injury trust can protect compensation when local authority care is assessed.

 A short-term decision may cost you dear.